 In winter everything seems to slow down.
 From the pace of work to your desire to get down the gym and lose weight.
 This sluggishness can also impact your car’s ability to get started.

 Engines and vehicles require a reasonable degree of heat for good functioning and frost and coldness are often major obstacles in generating the energy your vehicle needs to get out of the blocks.
-If you’re having trouble and suffering starting issues the advice in this article will help you get up and get moving.
+If you’re having trouble and suffering starting issues the advice in this article will help you get up and get moving for some winter driving.
 Continue reading

 Cars.
 We simply cannot do without them.
 Transport and travel, both for business and pleasure, is now a cornerstone of modern life.
 However, since ecological issues became more of a concern in the 1980s, with media and public attention growing year in year out, there has been considerable pressure for the motoring industry to change its gas guzzling ways.